Made in Germany.

 The housings of the wooden wall clock are manufactured by the company Zimmermann Uhrengehäuse GmbH in the Black Forest region in South Germany.
 The owner-managed family business was founded in 1938 and employs ten craftsmen who, with the utmost diligence, produce high-quality wooden products.

-The final assembly and quality control of the clock takes place in the studio of MNTNT in Marseille, France.
-Each specimen of the Albert Clock wanders through the patient hands of our employees, who fit the components carefully into the chassis to give the clock the quality and perfection Albert Clock is known for.
+For the final assembly and quality control, each specimen of the Albert Clock wanders through the patient hands of skilled workers who fit the components carefully into the chassis to give the clock the quality and perfection Albert Clock is known for.
 This includes many steps and precise fitting work.
 Before an assembled clock is final packed, it is subjected to an inspection by well-trained eyes and a functional test, which guarantee perfect functionality and flawless finishing on delivery.

 Click here for a "peak behind the scenes" of our manufacturing.